-The Magic Cities marketing association is representing Germany’s major eleven city destinations.
-The city alliance comprising Berlin, Cologne, Dresden, Düsseldorf, Frankfurt, Hamburg, Hannover, Leipzig, Munich, Nuremberg and Stuttgart was first established in the 1950s.
+The Magic Cities marketing association is representing 10 major city destinations in Germany.
+The city alliance comprising Cologne, Dresden, Düsseldorf, Frankfurt, Hamburg, Hannover, Leipzig, Munich, Nuremberg and Stuttgart was first established in the 1950s.

 Its objective is to raise the profile of these cities internationally as destinations for holidays and business travel.